 This is the first section of a four-part essay on the history of videogame design.
-The Forum will soon be publishing the Reverse Design for Super Mario World.
-This article makes for a good introduction to that book because Super Mario World is best understood in its historical context.
-Super Mario World is a perfect example of a composite game, but that’s jumping ahead; we should start at the beginning.
 Originally the research for these articles began as a way to develop a new curriculum for game development students.
-The idea behind the curriculum is this: students of studio art, music, film, architecture and many other disciplines spend a lot of time learning about the history of their discipline.
+The idea is that students of studio art, music, film, architecture and many other disciplines spend a lot of time learning about the history of their discipline.
 They gain a lot by that kind of study.
-It stands to reason that game design students might benefit by studying the evolution of their craft similarly.
-By first mastering the original roots of videogame design and then building upon those fundamentals, students can come out of their game design programs with a systematic understanding of design: how it is done, how it began and where it is going.
+It stands to reason that game design students might benefit by studying the evolution of their craft in a similar way.
+By first mastering the foundations of videogame design and then building upon those fundamentals, students can come out of their game design programs with a systematic understanding of videogame design: how it is done, how it began and where it is going.
 And so, to begin, we look back to the earliest days of videogame design.

 Now I want to throw out a disclaimer here: this is meant as a theoretical history of videogames that explains broad trends in the evolution of game design.
-This theory does not explain everything; it does not attempt to do so.
+This theory does not attempt to explain the full history of videogames.
 There is a definite bias in this theory for mainstream games.
 Also, the theory is focused primarily upon console games until the late 1990s, at which point it applies to console and PC games more or less equally, although it still retains a mainstream bias.

 In a certain sense, this challenge structure is videogame design.
 Almost every videogame since Space Invaders has employed this structure in one way or another.
 Certainly, Nishikado’s contemporaries were quick to imitate and adapt this structure to their own games.